junqing-zhang/junqing-zhang.github.io/_posts/2020-01-25-blog-post-latex.md

 # Cross Referencing
 When using figures, tables, and equations, I strongly suggest to use cross referencing.
 Please refer to [this link](https://www.overleaf.com/learn/latex/Cross_referencing_sections_and_equations){:target="_blank"} for a detailed tutorial.

 It includes two step.
 First, include the label during the definition.
 Prefix is recommended to distinguish them, e.g., \label{fig:fig1}, \label{tab:tab1}, and \label{eq:eq1}.
 This is extremely helpful when your report has many of them.
-Then, in the main text, refer to it by using \ref{fig:fig1}, \ref{tab:tab1}, \ref{eq:eq1}.
+Then, refer to it in the main text, e.g., \\ref{fig:fig1}.

 # Latex Track Change